Not logged in? You're viewing the Free tier. Join for free or log in to access your membership content.

 Meta Platforms, Inc.

-Meta runs Facebook, Instagram, WhatsApp, Messenger and Threads, monetizing attention mainly through advertising while investing heavily in AI infrastructure and consumer devices.
+Meta operates Facebook, Instagram, WhatsApp, Messenger and related AI products, monetizing attention with digital advertising while investing heavily in messaging, smart glasses, and AI infrastructure.

 advertising ai communications hardware media